keybase/keybase-bot/README.md

 ## How to write a bot that listens and replies to messages

-For a short but full-featured answer, check out [`demos/es7/advertisted-echo.js`](demos/es7/advertisted-echo.js).
+If you'd like to write a bot that listens to your messages (or your team's) and does something, check out [`demos/es7/advertisted-echo.js`](demos/es7/advertisted-echo.js).

-That bot doesn't just reply to every message; it also announces itself as handling `!echo` so you'll see an autocomplete suggestion in the GUI when you talk to it.
-It's a great template for writing a bot that does things in response to messages you or your teammates send it.
+That demo bot announces itself as handling `!echo`,  which means it gives autocomplete suggestions in the GUI when you talk to it.

 ## Docker usage